postmanlabs/push-openapi-to-postman/README.md

           release-notes: ${{ github.event.inputs.releaseNotes }}
 ```

-For the previous example to work you need to define:
-- An environment variable `API_ID` containing the API id that is going to be updated
-- A secret called `POSTMAN_API_KEY` containing the Postman API key with admin permission on the API that is going to be modified.

-Other things to take into account:
+**Note:**

-* Make sure the `path-to-definition` points to the file in your repo that contains your OpenAPI definition.
+- The `path-to-definition` value must point to the file in your repo that contains your OpenAPI definition.
-* The OpenAPI definition must be in JSON format.
+- Your OpenAPI definition must be in JSON format.
-* Make sure the file name to update in your API schema matches the value on the `api-path-to-file-name` input.
+- The file name in your API schema must match the `api-path-to-file-name` value.

 ## License

 MIT